 The yapping of the Krefft’s glider is a common sound in Victoria, and they can even be found in good numbers in some suburban parks and along the Yarra River.
 But for a real adventure, head out to the Central Highlands.
 Toolangi State Forest, which also provides critical habitat for the threatened Leadbeater's possum, is a good place to go spotlighting for gliders.
 Dergholm State Park (Grampians) in the state’s north also offers the opportunity to catch a glimpse of the animal.

 In light of the recent discovery that the sugar glider is actually three distinct species, with the sugar glider’s range being drastically reduced as a result, this animal is now vulnerable to large-scale habitat destruction—like the 2019-2020 bushfires.

 Along with bushfires, other threats to sugar gliders include deforestation and land clearing for agriculture, feral animals, and barbed-wire fences—which can trap their gliding membrane and cause a slow and painful death.
 Natural predators include owls, kookaburras, goannas, pythons, and quolls.

 Several close relatives of the sugar glider are endangered, most notably the Leadbeater's possum (VIC).

 The 2019-2020 bushfires incinerated 186,000 square kilometres of land and nearly 3 billion animals, and much of the burning took place in the recently reduced range of the sugar glider.

 While more research is needed to understand the impact of this event and other large-scale land clearing on sugar gliders, it’s more critical than ever that we protect Australia’s remaining forests and bushland.

-Together with our supporters we are working hard to get stronger national environment laws that protect the forest homes of our most precious wildlife.
-Will you add your voice to protect the critical habitat that is home to Australia's iconic animals?
+Together with our supporters, we're working hard to get stronger national environment laws that protect the critical habitat of our most precious wildlife.
+Will you chip in to protect the forest homes of Australia's iconic animals?